maximKaschitskiy/payments/README.md

 ##### Route:

 POST “/api/payment” route is secured.
-It accepts payment form data in JSON object format.
+It takes payment form data in JSON object format.
 It sends an id from the database and the “amount” value in response.
-Accepted values are validated for characters validity and count.
+Taked values are validated for characters validity and count.
 The transferred data is stored in the database, cvv saved as a hash.
 Request example:

       {